vandykai/operating-system/README.md

 ---------

 ### How to run it
-1. You should have the enviromment windowns.
+1. You should have a windowns enviromment.
 2. Clone the project to you local.
 3. Click EZPioneer/src/!cons_nt.bat.
 4. Input "make run" in the command line, and press enter.